Grants Management Unit Assistant (Київ)

 - Ability/willingness to travel throughout locations where UCBI works

 - Strong written and verbal communications skills in English, and fluency in Ukrainian and Russian

-Send electronic submissions to [email protected] by May 29, 2019.
-Please insert the position you are applying for (“Grants Management Unit Assistant”) in the subject line and include your CV and a cover letter/statement of interest explaining interest in and qualifications for the job.
+Send electronic submissions to [email protected] by COB October 11, 2019.
+Please insert the position you are applying for (“Grants Management Unit Assistant”) in the subject line and include your CV and a cover letter/statement of interest explaining an interest in and qualifications for the job.
 No telephone inquiries, please.
 Candidates will be considered on a rolling basis and only finalists will be contacted.
 For more information, please visit www.chemonics.com.